diagrams/diagrams-doc/doc/manual.rst

 > example = t1 =/= t2 =/= t3

-The most important thing to keep in mind when working with text objects is that they *take up no space*; that is, the envelope for a text object is constantly zero.
+The most important thing to keep in mind when working with text objects is that they *take up no space*: they have a *point envelope* at the origin, *i.e.* for the purposes of things like `beside`, they have a width and height of zero.
+(Note, however, this is not the same as having an *empty* envelope.
+In particular, they still behave in an intuitive manner when included as arguments to things like `hcat`.)
 If we omitted the rectangle from the above example, there would be no output.

 .. container:: warning